matrix-org/matrix-spec-proposals/proposals/2746-reliable-voip.md

 ### Designate one party as 'polite'
 In line with WebRTC perfect negotiation (https://w3c.github.io/webrtc-pc/#perfect-negotiation-example) we introduce rules to establish which party is polite.
-By default, the callee is the polite party.
-In a glare situation, if the client receives an invite whilst preparing to send one, it becomes the callee and therefore becomes the polite party.
-If an invite is received after the client has sent one, the party whose invite had the lexicographically greater call ID becomes the polite party.
+The callee is always the polite party.
+In a glare situation, the politenes of a party is therefore determined by whether the inbound or outbound call is used: if a client discards its outbound call in favour of an inbound call, it becomes the polite party.

 ### Add explicit recommendations for call event liveness.
 `m.call.invite` contains a `lifetime` field that indicates how long the offer is valid for.
 When